 Ken Riley, a collegiate quarterback (at Florida A&M), transitioned well to cornerback in the NFL.
-He was a fifteen-year starter and intercepted an impressive 65 passes which is still tied for fifth all-time.
+He was a fifteen-year starter and intercepted an impressive 65 passes which are still tied for fifth all-time.

 Riley, who passed away in 2020, in all likelihood will be elected by the full Hall of Fame Committee when they vote "yes" or "no" on all three of the 2023 senior nominees.
 It is not common for a Senior Committee's recommendation to be rejected.
 So, Riley will take his place among the best-ever at his position and get his Gold Jacket.